ms/buildtogether.tech/_includes/intro.md

 and disinformation, shouldn't every book on how to be a better programmer at least mention them?

-> "Once the rockets are up, who cares where they come down?<br/>
-> That's not my department" say Wernher von Braun
->
-> --- Tom Lehrer

 This book can't cover everything that those three did, but if you are an undergraduate student embarking on a semester-long software project as part of a team, it will give you the tools you need to succeed.
 Its aim is to teach you